DianaSCristensen/Telco-Customer-Churn-SQL-Project/README.md

 <a href="Github link"> Name of project, pro something like Telco Customer Churn - ML Project (part 2) </a>

 ## 🧹 Data cleaning
-The dataset contains 7,043 customer with 21 columns related to bla bla bla:
+The dataset contains 7,043 customer with 21 columns:

-- Loaded raw data as VARCHAR
+- Loaded raw data as VARCHAR (string)
 - Identified and removed blank spaces ➡️ from `TotalCharges` 11 rows was dropped
 - Converted `TotalCharges` and `MonthlyCharges` to numeric values ➡️ `DECIMAL`
 - Converted `SeniorCitizen` to binary numeric  ➡️ `TINYINT(1)`